-New gardens are also well underway at Taconi Head Start in Ocean Springs, Mississippi.
-With the help of community partners from the Jackson County Master Gardeners and Daughters of American Revolution, Taconi Head Start planted three types of gardens in May: The Sensory Garden consists of rosemary and sage plants, where children can touch the plants and enjoy the smells; The Butterfly Garden, which consists of butterfly bushes and red salvia to attract butterflies in front of the school; and The Herb and Vegetable Garden where they planted basil, garlic, green onions, radishes, and tomatoes.
+New gardens are also well underway at Taconi Head Start in Ocean Springs, MS. With the help of community partners from the Jackson County Master Gardeners and Daughters of American Revolution, Taconi Head Start planted three types of gardens in May: a sensory garden; a butterfly garden; and an herb and vegetable garden.
+The sensory garden consists of rosemary and sage plants, where children can touch the plants and enjoy the smells; the butterfly garden consists of butterfly bushes and red salvia to attract butterflies in front of the school; and the herb and vegetable garden is where they planted basil, garlic, green onions, radishes, and tomatoes.

 Children are tactile and sensory learners.
 They breathe in the fresh air and scents of plants and flowers.
 They experience the elements of weather and seasons.
 They practice balance by moving their bodies across grass and paths, through sand and soil, and over hills and valleys.
 They develop motor skills to hold and use tools.
 Growing herbs and produce can encourage healthy eating habits that help their bodies grow.